First thing first: you can visit our Myfxbook portfolio by clicking here.

-1. Track Record Verified: must be green tick
+1. Track Record and Trading Privileges Verified: Must be Green Tick

-A green tick here meas Myfxbook was able to verify the info provided by cross-checking them with data provided by the broker’s server.
+A green tick at ‘Track Record Verified’ means: Myfxbook was able to verify the info provided by cross-checking them with data provided by the broker’s server.
 Some information that are verified here are:

-- Account is actually Real, not Demo.
-Note that without this verification Myfxbook would allow you put in Demo account and pretend it was Real.
+> Account is actually Real, not Demo.
+Note that without this verification Myfxbook couldn’t know if it’s actually real or demo.

-A green tick here means Myfxbook was able to verify that the portfolio creator is actually has access to trade in the said trading account.
+A green tick at ‘Trading Privileges Verified’ means: Myfxbook was able to verify that the portfolio creator is actually has access to trade in the said trading account.
 This means a person can’t just steal/acquire an account along with its investor password somewhere then make a verified Myfxbook portfolio.

 This one is self explanatory.
 If you’re going to follow the trader and trust his decision, you need to know that he also trust in his own decision when handling his money.
 If he trades on Demo then following him would be a very questionable decision on your part.